Central Asia–China gas pipeline

 The Central Asia–China gas pipeline (known also as Turkmenistan–China gas pipeline) is a natural gas pipeline system from Central Asia to Xinjiang in the People's Republic of China.
-By connecting Turkmenistan to China’s domestic grid, this pipeline makes it possible to transport gas some 7000 km from Turkmenistan to Shanghai.
+By connecting Turkmenistan to China's domestic grid, this pipeline makes it possible to transport gas some 7000 km from Turkmenistan to Shanghai.
 More than half of Turkmen natural gas exports are delivered to China through the pipeline.

 History

-The initial proposal for Central Asia–China gas pipeline was presented as the Kazakhstan–China gas pipeline, which was to follow along the Kazakhstan-China oil pipeline.
-In June 2003, during China's President Hu Jintao's visit to Kazakhstan, agreements to expedite the appraisal of the project were signed.
+The initial proposal for Central Asia–China gas pipeline was presented as the Kazakhstan–China gas pipeline, which was to follow along the Kazakhstan–China oil pipeline.
+In June 2003, during China's leader Hu Jintao's visit to Kazakhstan, agreements to expedite the appraisal of the project were signed.
 Following these agreements, KazMunayGas and PetroChina started a feasibility study of the pipeline project.
 At the same time China continued negotiations with other Central Asian countries.

-On 3 April 2006, China and Turkmenistan signed a framework agreement on the pipeline construction and long-term gas supply.
-In June 2007, during his visit to China, Turkmeni President Gurbanguly Berdimuhamedow signed an accord to speed up implementation of the Turkmeni-Chinese gas pipeline project.
+On 3 April 2006, Chinese leader Hu Jintao and Turkmen President Saparmurat Niyazov signed a framework agreement on the pipeline construction and long-term gas supply.
+In June 2007, during his visit to China, Turkmen President Gurbanguly Berdimuhamedow signed an accord to speed up implementation of the Turkmen-Chinese gas pipeline project.
 On 30 April 2007, Uzbekistan and China signed an agreement on the construction and exploitation of the pipeline's Uzbekistan section.
 In July 2007, it was formally announced that Turkmenistan will join original Kazakhstan-China pipeline project.
 On 8 November 2007, Kazakhstan's oil company KazMunayGas signed an agreement with the China National Petroleum Corporation on principles of future work on the pipeline.

 On 30 August 2007, the construction of the 188 km long Turkmen section of the pipeline began.
 This section was built by Stroytransgaz, a subsidiary of Gazprom.
 Main contractors were China Petroleum Pipeline Bureau, China Petroleum Engineering and Construction Corporation, and Zeromax.
 Construction of the Uzbek section started on 30 June 2008.
 It was built by Asia Trans Gas, a joint venture of Uzbekneftegas and CNPC.
 Construction works of the Kazakh section started on 9 July 2008 and the first stage was finished in July 2009.
 It was built by Asian Gas Pipeline company, a joint venture of CNPC and KazMunayGas.
 The main contractors of this section were KazStroyService and China Petroleum Engineering and Construction Corporation.
 The first of the two initial parallel line were completed early November 2009.

-The Kazakh section of the pipeline was inaugurated on 12 December 2009 during China's president Hu Jintao's visit to Kazakhstan.
+The Kazakh section of the pipeline was inaugurated on 12 December 2009 during Chinese leader Hu Jintao's visit to Kazakhstan.
 The whole pipeline was inaugurated on 14 December 2009 in a ceremony in Saman-Depe during Hu Jintao's visit to Turkmenistan with the leaders of Turkmenistan, Uzbekistan and Kazakhstan.
 On 13 June 2010 China and Kazakhstan signed an agreement on a branch line from Western Kazakhstan.